Note: Again, clean version to be found on FFN (www.fanfiction.net/~cordria), noted version here. Comment if you'd like me to continue. Thanks!

 But not the creatures they were all too real, and all too there.
 The ferret sitting next to Paulina had taken on a stomach-twisting aura as its half-eaten body shifted on the desk.
 Under Dashs desk, the snake jumped into sickening focus with every maggot and bloody gash showing in the supernatural light.
 The moldy ferret turned its head to gaze at him with one garnet eye.
 It opened its mouth and let out a hissing shriek in his direction.

-in the room, a low sound boomed around him.
-Danny blinked up at a large tan and blue blur that was standing over him.
 Im about two steps from being legally blind.
 To me, EVERYTHING is a smudgy-colored blur.
 Welcome to my world.

 The odd sound rumbled again through the air, impossible to make out.
 Then

 and everything was back to normal.
 The blur suddenly flickered into the imposing figure of their vice-principal, Mr. Lancer.
 Mr. Fenton! he yelled in that booming voice.